 2. VT BoS disseminates information on mainstream resources and other services through monthly statewide & local meetings and partnerships with Statewide programs to connect directly to projects and their participants.
 The CoC's website includes information and a new training initiative was launched that specifically includes a module on connecting clients with benefits.
-VT Dept. of Mental Health (CoC Board member), oversees VT SOAR & VT PATH services including provision of online provider trainings & works in partnership with VT BoS to increase access to SSI/SSDI & other benefits.
+VT Dept. of Mental Health, oversees VT SOAR & VT PATH services including provision of online provider trainings & works to increase access to SSI/SSDI & other benefits.